noahlu2010/noahlu2010.github.io/_pages/chess.md

   image: /assets/images/chess-cover.jpg
 ---

 I started playing chess seriously in 7th grade.
 My favorite aspect of the game is that there is no luck involved and it is completely skill-based.
 After playing in the Chess Club, my friend Eric and I played with other good chess players and wanted to represent HKIS in competitions.
-We then presented our idea for the Chess Team to our Dean of Activities and he signed off on our Chess Team.
+We then presented our idea for the Chess Team to our Dean of Activities and help signed off on our Chess Team.

 <figure style="width: 100%" class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/chess-saint-joseph01.jpg" alt="HKIS Chess Team">